onosproject/sdran-docs/install.md

       upf.json:
         mode: af_packet
   mme:
-    address: 192.168.10.21 # Set here the IP address of the interface eno1 (default gw) in the VM where OMEC is running
+    address: 192.168.10.21 # Set here the IP address of the interface eno1 (default gw) in the VM where OMEC is executed
     cfgFiles:
       config.json:
         mme: